prabs222/TODO-Using-Django/README.md

 # TODO-Using-Django

-Basic TODO app in which different users can login and add their own TODO.
+Basic TODO app in which different users can login and add their own TODO with APIS

 ## Setup Instructions